Val-des-Monts prepares to elect new councillor as tension around industrial park continues | CBC News

 Asked about the recent contentious council meetings, he said people need to respect each other rather than shouting over one another.

 "People come into the country to have peace," he said.
-"Now the industrial district just around their house, so I can understand the frustration."
+"Now the industrial district [will be] just around their house, so I can understand the frustration."

 Stéphane Turgeon, the third candidate, said residents deserve to know how the park came to be.